Victoria Seaman: Las Vegas City Council (2019–2025)

-Since mid-2019, Seaman has been the 2nd ward member of the Las Vegas City Council.
+In mid-2019, Seaman began serving as the 2nd ward member on the Las Vegas City Council.
 She first won election in a special election held on June 11, 2019, being elected to a term ending in 2021.
 A special election was called when Councilman Steve Seroka resigned before finishing his term in office.
 A bill passed by the Nevada Legislature re-scheduling Nevada city elections from odd-years to even election years resulted in this term being extended to 2022.
 In 2022, she won re-election to another four-year term.

 In 2024, Seaman unsuccessfully ran for mayor of Las Vegas.
 She conceded after losing to former U.S. congresswoman Shelley Berkley in a runoff election.
 In August 2025, she resigned from the Las Vegas City Council after being appointed as the regional director of the U.S. Department of Health and Human Services in Denver.